 Limoges is the smallest of airports and there is a long wait whilst passing through passport control, I am ahead of the others and so use sign language to communicate to them that I will go and seek out the car rental office and collect the pre booked car.

-As we leave the highway behind us, we find ourselves weaving through several French villages which are delightful.
-We pass through a little town that has its trees decorated in knitted items and we observe that although we have passed other vehicles, since leaving the highway, we haven’t passed a single ‘human being’ on the streets of the villages that we have driven through.
+As we leave the highway behind us, we are weaving through several French villages which are delightful.
+We pass through a little town that has its trees decorated in knitted items and observe that although we have passed other vehicles, since leaving the highway, we haven’t passed a single ‘human being’ on the streets of the villages that we have driven through.

 We pull into a local village store for some essentials, as we are not sure that we will reach L’sle de Jourdain before the local supermarket closes and we purchase some items to get us through until tomorrow.
 I attempt to put my limited knowledge of French into practice and ‘the middle one’ who has a decent understanding of Spanish tells me that my attempt is poor.
 The shop owner appears pleased with my ‘merci’ ‘au voir’ and so I am happy.

-We order drinks and its soon clear that most of the people are English.
+We order drinks and its soon clear that most of the people here are English.
 We decide to dine here this evening and we are shown into the back courtyard which is an eating area away from the square.
-We sit alongside a couple who are already eating with their dogs sat ‘very well behaved’ under their table.
-There is an exchange of ‘hello’s’ between us all and again we hear their accent is English.
+We sit alongside a couple who are already eating with their dogs sat (very well behaved) under their table.
+There is an exchange of ‘hello’s’ between us all and again we hear their accents are English.

 Chris and Wendy are staying at a nearby village and they tell us that they have eaten here often whilst staying at a friends house.
 They speak very highly of the Roquefort Cheese Salad and state that the Steak is delicious.
 Roquefort Cheese Salad and Steak it is then.
-‘Bestie’ is not he most adventurous eater that I have ever come across and I am mindful that she may well just eat chips for breakfast/lunch/dinner whilst we are away, all washed down with vast quantities of Pepsi.
-I am pleased when she orders Steak, which she says she likes and which she enjoys.
+‘Bestie’ is not he most adventurous eater that I have ever come across and I am mindful that she may well just eat chips for breakfast/lunch/dinner whilst we are away, all washed down with vast quantities of Pepsi max.
+I am pleased when she orders Steak, which she says she likes, her Mother would be proud.

 The food is, as described by Chris and Wendy, very good and we spend the evening chatting to the couple and enjoying some decent French red wine.
-As it’s our first night we also order a bottle of Prosecco which is also very good.
+As it’s our first night we also order a bottle of Prosecco which goes does a treat.
 We chat to other couples in the courtyard who are dining, all of whom are English, then as we walk back to the house we notice how clear the night sky is and the stars are the brightest that I have seen.

 oThe trip begins with mass confusion!!
 Firstly we have agreed to purchase one ‘hold bag’ between us and there is a period of negotiation as to what is going in this bag and an attempt is made to section the bag into three……….As you can imagine this is great fun and there are numerous accusations made that ‘someone has more room in the bag that the others’.
 Finally everyone is happy with their designated third, although there are now concerns about the bag being over weight and if it is, how will this be managed once we arrive at the airport ?